 The key to doing this was to keep looking for starting points that suit your style, even if it meant going through a dozen pre-made projects and templates.
 What was surprising was how much I could learn from pre-built templates or open-source code.

 This habit made me very resourceful when working on complex projects.
 One of the requirements to becoming a great CTO is understanding how to use existing resources to their potential.
-As the saying goes, “Do not reinvent the wheel”, this helped me stand out in a pretty competitive environment early on as I was able to offer solutions quicker and more cost-effectively.
+Although, as the saying goes, “Do not reinvent the wheel,” this helped me stand out in a pretty competitive environment early on as I was able to offer solutions quicker and more cost-effectively.

 I love seeing how teachers are now experiencing the benefits of our scaffolded projects on BSD Education.
 Nothing is more exciting than a student showing off a project that they built in a week, which would take months and cost thousands in the market to produce today.